 In the 40 years following the end of the Second World War the Thanington High Lanes community saw a fivefold consolidation of its physical and social existence.
 To begin with, the pattern of farming began to change.
 Secondly, there were major changes in housing.
-Along with this came, on the one hand, the increasing availability of cars which significantly changed the nature of the area, and, on the other, the provision of new facilities.
+Along with this came, on the one hand, the increasing availability of cars which significantly changed the nature of the area and its life, and, on the other, the provision of new facilities.
 Finally, its community life took on a more institutionalised form, thanks to the erection of St Faith's.
-However, by the mid 1980s, if not before, this consolidation began to slow down somewhat as the post war dynamism ran down.
+Then, by the mid 1980s, if not before, this consolidation began to slow down somewhat as post war dynamism ran down.
+However, this was far from being the end of the story.